Tysons, Virginia: History

+19th century

 Known originally as Peach Grove, the area received the designation "Tysons Crossroads" after the Civil War.
 William Tyson, a Maryland native from Cecil County, purchased a tract of land from A. Lawrence Foster.
 Tyson served as postmaster of the now discontinued Peach Grove Post Office from 1854 to 1866.

-The Peach Grove Post Office was established on April 22, 1851.
+20th century

 As recently as the 1950s, Tysons was a quiet rural intersection flanked by a few small stores and a fruit stand operated by the Tyson descendants, who sold apples and apple cider from the corner of their property.
-Big changes came in 1963 when the Tysons area moved from a country crossroads to a giant commercial urban area with the awarding of contracts at the interchange of Route 7 and Route 123.
+In 1963, the Tysons area moved from a country crossroads to a giant commercial urban area with the awarding of contracts at the interchange of VA Route 7 and VA Route 123.

-In 1962, the Fairfax County Board of Supervisors approved the Tysons Corner Shopping Center (now Tysons Corner Center), which was planned to be 88.13 acre within a 150 acre triangle bordered by Chain Bridge Road, Leesburg Pike, and the Capital Beltway.
+In 1962, the Fairfax County Board of Supervisors approved the Tysons Corner Shopping Center, now Tysons Corner Center, which was planned to be 88.13 acre within a 150 acre triangle bordered by Chain Bridge Road, Leesburg Pike, and the Capital Beltway.
 Developers proclaimed it the largest enclosed mall in the world when it opened on July 25, 1968.

+21st century

-In recent years, the influx of technology companies into Northern Virginia has brought many new office buildings and hotels to the landscape.
-The rapid growth of Tysons (in comparison to other locations near the Capital Beltway) has been the topic of numerous studies.
+In the early 21st century, an influx of technology companies into Northern Virginia led to new office buildings and hotels to the landscape.
+The rapid growth of Tysons in comparison to other locations near the Capital Beltway has been the topic of numerous studies.
 One factor was the aggressive promotion of Tysons by Earle Williams, for many years the CEO of the defense contracting firm Braddock Dunn & McDonald.
-Tysons serves as a "downtown" of Fairfax County, with one quarter of all office space and one eighth of all retail in the county, despite occupying just 1% of the county.
+Tysons serves as a downtown of Fairfax County, with one quarter of all office space and one eighth of all retail in the county, despite occupying just 1% of the county.
 It is an auto-oriented edge city with severe traffic congestion, and faces competition from the urban areas of Arlington and newer suburban edge cities such as Dulles.

 In 2008, the Fairfax County Board of Supervisors unanimously voted to begin a 40-year plan to urbanize Tysons around the coming four stops of Washington Metro's Silver Line in the vein of neighboring Arlington County's Rosslyn-Ballston corridor.
 A preliminary estimate from the Fairfax County Department of Transportation suggested that $7.83 billion in transportation infrastructure projects would be necessary to transform Tysons Corner into a high-density urban center from 2010 to 2050, most of which would be allocated to both construction phases of the Silver Line.
 Existing plans call for construction of a grid layout for streets around the rail stations, projected to cost $742 million.
 An additional $1 billion will be spent on further transit and street grid projects from 2030 to 2050.